-As public servants for Belknap County, the County expects employees to follow certain work rules and professional conduct in ways that protect the interests and safety of all employees as well as the County.
+As public servants for Belknap County, the County expects employees to abide by the principle that government service is a position of public trust that carries with it a duty to keep the public welfare as its primary focus, to follow certain work rules and to conduct themselves in ways that protect the interests and safety of all employees as well as the County.
 Unacceptable work conduct may be subject to disciplinary action, up to and including termination of employment.
 Unacceptable conduct includes, but is not limited to, the following list of examples:

-- A. Theft or inappropriate removal or possession of property - B. Falsification of timekeeping records - C. Working under the influence of alcohol, illegal drugs, or abuse of prescription and/or over-the-counter medications - D. Possession, distribution, sale, transfer, or use of alcohol, illegal drugs or the unlawful

-- distribution, sale, or transfer of prescribed medications in the workplace, while on duty, or while operating employer-owned vehicles or equipment - E. Fighting or threatening violence in the workplace; engaging in disorderly conduct which disrupts the work environment of others - F. Negligence or improper conduct leading to damage of employer-owned or customerowned property - G. Insubordination or other disrespectful conduct - H. Violation of safety or health rules - I. Violation of county or departmental rules - J. Smoking in prohibited areas - K. Unlawful or unwelcome harassment - L. Unauthorized possession of dangerous materials, such as explosives or firearms, in the workplace - M. Unauthorized absence from work station during the workday - N. Unauthorized use of telephones, computer, mail system, or other employer-owned equipment - O. Unauthorized disclosure of confidential information such as patient records, medical information covered by HIPAA, and information that could be used for identity theft. - P. Poor work performance - Q. Dishonesty, misrepresentation, unauthorized use of County property and/or confidential information - R. Willful waste of County materials or supplies - S. Any criminal activity
+- A. Theft or inappropriate removal or possession of property - B. Falsification of timekeeping records - C. Working under the influence of alcohol, illegal drugs, or abuse of prescription and/or over-the-counter medications - D. Possession, distribution, sale, transfer, or use of alcohol, illegal drugs or the unlawful distribution, sale, or transfer of prescribed medications in the workplace, while on duty, or while operating employer-owned vehicles or equipment - E. Fighting or threatening violence in the workplace; engaging in disorderly conduct which disrupts the work environment of others - F. Negligence or improper conduct leading to damage of employer-owned or customer-owned property - G. Insubordination or other disrespectful conduct - H. Violation of safety or health rules - I. Violation of county or departmental rules - J. Smoking in prohibited areas - K. Unlawful or unwelcome harassment - L. Bullying - M. Unauthorized possession of dangerous materials, such as explosives or firearms, in the workplace - N. Unauthorized absence from work station during the workday - O. Unauthorized use of telephones, computer, mail system, or other employer-owned equipment - P. Unauthorized disclosure of confidential information such as patient records, medical information covered by HIPAA, and information that could be used for identity theft. - Q. Poor work performance - R. Dishonesty, misrepresentation, unauthorized use of County property and/or confidential information - S. Willful waste of County materials or supplies - T. Any criminal activity - U. Receipt of Gifts.
+Employees are prohibited from soliciting or accepting any gift, gratuity, favor or entertainment, loan or other item or consideration of monetary value from any person who has or is seeking to transact business with the County or from any person within or outside County employment whose interest may be affected by the employee's performance or non-performance of official duty, or from any person under the care and/or custody of the County.
+Employees are permitted to accept nominal gifts in keeping with special occasions such as marriage, retirement, or illness; food and refreshment in the ordinary course of business meetings; or unsolicited advertising or promotional material such as pens, notepads, calendars or other items of nominal value or the acceptance of awards for meritorious service.
+No supervisor shall accept gifts or favors from subordinates other than those of nominal value for special occasions, and no supervisor shall borrow money from any subordinates. - V. Funds for gifts among Employees Contributions made for flower funds for funerals or